 Safety for workers around operating forklifts is a critical consideration in today’s workplaces.
-Forklift and warehouse safety barrier, guardrails and bollards are used to provide pedestrians with physically separated walkways and safety work zones.
+Forklift and warehouse safety barriers, guardrails and bollards are used to provide pedestrians with physically separated walkways and safety work zones.

-Sitecraft also provides, customised safety and security solutions for sale, Australia wide.
+Sitecraft also has customised safety and security solutions for sale, Australia wide.
 Our safety and security products include crowd and pedestrian control barriers, expanding/expandable barriers, safety guarding and fencing, bollards, speed humps, and convex mirrors.

-One of the biggest dangers in workplaces is forklifts.
+One of the biggest dangers in workplaces are forklifts.
 Warehouse safety barrier systems are a widely used solution to this potential hazard.